-Seahawks mock draft roundup: Lots of new names targeted for Seahawks following NFL combine
+Seahawks mock draft roundup: Lots of new names following the NFL combine

 “That creates a need on the inside where Reed may not be back.
 Marlon Davidson at the end of Round 1 gives Seattle the push, penetration and power up front it likes in linemen.
 Davidson can play 5-technique all the way down to head-up on the center with his 6’3″, 303-pound frame and has proved on film and in workouts that he has the talent to be a Day 1 contributor.”

 Condotta’s comment: With or without Clowney (which wasn’t actually the rejected initial name idea for the famous U2 song) the Seahawks are going to need defensive linemen, so Davidson makes all kinds of sense.
-Miller produced a three-round draft and gave Seattle Michigan WR Donovan Peoples-Jones and Florida State cornerback Stanford Samuels III in the second round and linebacker Logan Wilson of Wyoming in the third with a pick he projects Seattle gets as compensation for the loss of Earl Thomas.
+Miller produced a three-round draft and gave Seattle Michigan WR Donovan Peoples-Jones and Florida State cornerback Stanford Samuels III in the second round and Wyoming linebacker Logan Wilson in the third with a pick he projects Seattle gets as compensation for losing Earl Thomas.

 Pete Fiutak, CollegeFootballNews.com